eferrea/BCI-Master/README.md

 The program make uses of callback function associated to button presses to interact with the task.
 These GUI include:
-1) *Check Correlation*: to check in open loop correlation among decoded and real movement signals
+1) *Check Correlation*: to check open-loop correlation among decoded and real movements.
 2) *BCIIDLE*: allow to perform openloop evaluation of decoder performance.
 It stores internally real movements and decoded movements.
 Once pressiong the Check Correlation button a Pearson correlation coefficient is output for each dimension individually among decoded and real movements.
-3) *Update regression*: to update calibration of the decoder
+3) *Update regression*: to update calibration of the decoder.
 4) *Load Decoder*: to load a previous calibrated decoder.
 Note that if used among different experimental sessions the number of units should correspond as well as their tuning characteristics.
 Useful for now to restore previous decoders in the same session.
-5) *Update Decoder*: to be used after an updated regression in closed-loop mode.
-It is meant to be used for calibrations in closed-loop mode (see Gilja et al 2012)
+5) *Update Decoder*: to be used after an Updated Regression in closed-loop mode.
+It is meant to be used for retraineing calibrations in closed-loop mode.
+More useful for real applications than in the simulation mode.
-6) *Switch BCI*: after successful calibration to switch to close loop control
+6) *Switch BCI*: after successful calibration to switch to close loop control.
-7) *Stop BCI*: stop the program loop
+7) *Stop BCI*: stop the program loop.
+Should this operation not being successfull, to restart the BCImat the vrpn server needs to be manually stopped by doing the following in the Matlab shell:  *vrpn_server('stop_server')*
-8) *Reset calibrator*: to reset the calibration if something went wrong.
+8) *Reset Calibrator*: to reset the calibration if something went wrong.
-9) *Shared control*: the control is shared among the computer directly pointing at the target and the neurons specify a number between 0-1.
+9) *Shared control*: the cursor control is shared among the computer directly pointing at the target and the neurons.
+Specify a number between 0-1.
+1: full computer control.
 It is useful during subject' training phases.
 11) *Perturbation panel*: rotate units preferred direction .
 It needs to specify the angle of rotation as well as the percentage of random units that will be rotated and start the perturbation.

+  Have fun!